MatheusCod/Stars/README.md

 # Stars
 A walk into the space.
-Simulation build using Lua programming language and LÖVE 11.3 game engine.
+Simulation build using Lua programming language and LÖVE 11.3 framework.

 ## How to run the program
 Instructions on how to run the program can be found at: https://love2d.org/wiki/Getting_Started#Running_Games